 The Belgian Sheepdog is also called the Belgian Shepherd.
 The breed's name may refer to any of the four types of Belgian herding dog, but in the US, Belgian Sheepdog generally refers to the Groenendael (Groan-en-dahl), or long-haired black type.

 Coat – The Belgian Sheepdog is a long-coated, black dog.
 The dense undercoat is covered by long, straight guard hairs.
 The coat may be all black, or black with some white markings.

 Breed Standard and History

 The Belgian Sheepdog offers a well-balanced, square appearance.
-He carries his head proudly and elegantly and offers an alert gaze.
-Erect, triangular ears sit atop the slightly flattened head.
+He carries his head proudly and elegantly and his gaze is alert.
+Erect, triangular ears sit atop a slightly flattened head.
 Powerful jaws and a pointed muzzle promote a strong, proud appearance.
 The strong tail is held low, but when the dog is in action it is raised into a curl.
 An extremely dense undercoat is covered with long, straight guard hairs, with shorter hair on the face.
-The temperament should be that of a courageous and devoted protector and companion, without fear or shyness. - AKC Breed Standards
+The temperament should be that of a courageous and devoted protector and companion, without fear or shyness. – AKC Breed Standards

 The Belgian Sheepdog is one of four herding dogs from Belgium.
 The Groenendael—the black, long-haired type—was named for the area of Belgium credited for its development.
 The shepherd dogs from Belgium are distinguished by coat type and color, and are otherwise similar.